critical thinking skills child

 One of the biggest mistakes in any prediction is letting personal bias interfere.
 In fighting, this is called being a “fanboy.”
 You might like a fighter’s personality or come from the same hometown, so you predict they’ll win regardless of the data.
 You’re rooting for a result, not predicting one.

 We see this in academics, too.
-A student might have a favorite historical figure and ignore evidence of their flaws, or they might cling to a scientific hypothesis even when the data points in another direction.
-The goal is to teach our children to be objective observers who follow the evidence wherever it leads, even if it contradicts their initial beliefs.
-This intellectual honesty is the hallmark of a true critical thinker.
+A student might have a favorite historical figure and ignore evidence of their flaws, or they might cling to a scientific hypothesis even when experimental results contradict it.
+Helping children recognize and mitigate their own biases is a key part of developing objective analytical skills.

 Practical Tips for Parents: Building a Future Analyst